MideTechnology/endaq-config-gui/README.md

 ============================================

 This is a Python script is a standalone version of the configuration dialog in enDAQ Lab, for performing configuration of enDAQ (and legacy SlamStick X, C, and S) data recorders via a user-friendly GUI.

-> **Note**
-> As of January 2023, Python **3.9** or **3.10** is required.
-Some required libraries (including wxPython)
-> have issues with Python 3.11.
-Python versions 3.7 to 3.8 may work, but have not been thoroughly tested.
+It can also be imported in another script for device selection and/or configuration.

+Python 3.9 or later required.

 Installing
 ----------